-- For provisioning and configuration updates in the system layer, the AECC recommends using Solution 1 preconfiguration for static parameters and policies and for initialization.
-Solution 5.2 (Pre-configured bootstrap URL) is recommended for semi-static provisioning and configuration updates, possibly updating preconfigured parameters.
-As a more advanced method, Solution 4, Provision through a Generic AECC Configuration Function, can be used for semi-static and dynamic provisioning and configuration updates, given that corresponding interfaces are available and configured. - One example of provisioning in the system layer would be provisioning an MSP Server FQDN to a Vehicle System, which might be pre-configured initially (Solution 1), with the option to update the FQDN later using Solution 4 and/or Solution 5.2. - For provisioning and configuration updates in the Access Network layer, in the case of Cellular Networks, we recommend Solution 2.1 (Configured by cellular subscription), and Solution 2.2 (Configured through the Cellular Network), depending on the parameters.
+- For provisioning and configuration updates in the system layer, the AECC recommends using Solution 1 (Preconfiguration) for static parameters and policies and for initialization.
+Solution 5.2 (Preconfigured bootstrap URL) is recommended for semi-static provisioning and configuration updates, possibly updating preconfigured parameters.
+As a more advanced method, Solution 4, Provision through a Generic AECC System Configuration Function, can be used for semi-static and dynamic provisioning and configuration updates, given that corresponding interfaces are available and configured. - One example of provisioning in the system layer would be provisioning a mobility service instance FQDN to a vehicle system, which might be preconfigured initially (Solution 1), with the option to update the FQDN later using Solution 4 and/or Solution 5.2. - For provisioning and configuration updates in the access network layer, in the case of cellular networks, we recommend Solution 2.1 (Configured by cellular subscription), and Solution 2.2 (Configured through the cellular network), depending on the parameters.
 The condition for applying Solution 2.2 is that the T8 (in EPS) or Nnef/N33 (in 5GS) interfaces and related APIs may be needed in the access layer.
-Specific mechanisms for provisioning concrete parameters regarding the Cellular Network are specified by 3GPP.
-For any Access Network type, Solution 1 (Pre-configuration) is recommended for static parameters, and for default values.
+Specific mechanisms for provisioning concrete parameters regarding the cellular network are specified by 3GPP.
+For any access network type, Solution 1 (Preconfiguration) is recommended for static parameters, and for default values. - \circ APNs and DNNs are preconfigured in the vehicle system (Solution 1).

-- APNs and DNNs are pre-configured in the Vehicle System (Solution 1). - UE categories are configured as part of the cellular subscription (Solution 2.1).
+• UE categories are configured as part of the cellular subscription (Solution 2.1).

-Provisioning in the application layer (i.e., from the MSP Server application layer to the Vehicle System application layer) is outside the scope of the AECC.
+Provisioning in the application layer (i.e., from the mobility service instance application layer to the vehicle system application layer) is outside the scope of the AECC.